vyca2017/content/content/blog/2017-07-06-announcing-graphql-talks/2017-07-07-announcing-graphql-talks.md

 # All GraphQL Talks in One Place

-GraphQL is rapidly gaining popularity in the developer community and more and more companies and individuals start sharing their experiences in using it.
+While GraphQL is rapidly gaining popularity in the developer community, more and more developers start sharing their experiences in using it by speaking at Meetups and conferences.

 ## Lots of Awesome Talks to Watch